Raymond Priestley: Post-war career

 After the war, Priestley was promoted to acting major on 24 January 1919, and was seconded to the War Office that year to write the history of the signal service.
 He also wrote "Breaking the Hindenburg Line", an account of 46 (North Midland) Division's spectacular attack during the Battle of St Quentin Canal.
 During April–May 1919, he was a staff officer to the Signal Officer-in-Chief, with the temporary rank of major.
 He relinquished his temporary commission on 17 November 1920, reverting to the permanent rank of lieutenant in the Territorial Force.
 From 19 February 1921, he again held the temporary rank of major in the reserves, in the 3rd London, Royal Corps of Signals.
 On 6 July 1921, he was commissioned a lieutenant in the Cambridge University Contingent (Senior Division), Officers Training Corps.
 He was promoted to captain on 21 June 1922 and resigned his commission on 30 June 1926, retaining the rank of major.

 His research and thesis on glaciers in the Antarctic earned him a BA (Research) at Cambridge in 1920.
 The same year, he co-founded, with fellow Terra Nova expedition member Frank Debenham, the Scott Polar Research Institute in Cambridge.
 In 1922, Priestley was elected fellow of Clare College.
 In 1924 he joined the university's administrative staff, becoming concurrently assistant registrar, secretary to the board of research studies and secretary-general of the faculties.
 From the 1930s until his retirement, he held a series of academic and government administrative posts in Australia and England.
 He was Vice-Chancellor of the University of Melbourne from 1935 until resigning in 1938 on a matter of principle after one of several confrontations with the Chancellor.
 He returned to Britain to be Vice-Chancellor of the University of Birmingham (1938–52).
 He was knighted for Services to Education in the 1949 New Year Honours.
+During this period he developed an acquaintance with the philosopher Ludwig Wittgenstein, providing him with rooms for discussions and lectures.

 After retirement in 1952, he served as Chairman of the Royal Commission on the Civil Service from 1953 to 1955, as deputy Director of the former Falkland Islands Dependencies Survey (later called the British Antarctic Survey) from 1955 to 1958, and as president of the British Association for the Advancement of Science (1956).
 He revisited Antarctica in 1956 and 1959 and in the latter year was awarded the Patron's Medal of the Royal Geographical Society, for whom he was president from 1961 to 1963.

 Personal

 He married Phyllis Mary Boyd (d.1961) in April 1915.
 He was the brother-in-law of fellow Terra Nova Expedition members C. S. Wright and Thomas Griffith Taylor.

 He died, aged 87, on 24 June 1974 in Cheltenham, Gloucestershire, survived by his two daughters.

-Items from Priestley are in the collection of Tewkesbury Borough Museum.